h3poteto/exception_notification-shoryuken/README.md

 # ExceptionNotification::Shoryuken

-This Ruby gem is an extension of the [exception_notification](https://github.com/smartinez87/exception_notification) gem, and it provde provides a set of notifiers for sending notifications when errors occur in [Shoryuken](https://github.com/phstc/shoryuken) worker.
+This Ruby gem is an extension of the [exception_notification](https://github.com/smartinez87/exception_notification) gem, and provides a set of notifiers for sending notifications when errors occur in [Shoryuken](https://github.com/phstc/shoryuken) worker.
 This is useful if you use Shoryuken worker as asynchronous process.

 ## Installation